dansgithubuser/dlal/README.md

 - assets: static, purpose-built files
 - components: audio processing components
 	- base: abstract Rust base component
+- deps: git submodules and 3rd party source files
+- notes: not-quite-as-formal-as-documentation words about topics that are deeper than the source code can explain
+- reference: 3rd party theory
 - skeleton: system configuration Python module, see below
 - systems: multi-purpose audio system configurations
+- tests: tests
 - web: GUI

 ## skeleton
 ### server
-Not to be confused with the simple HTTP file server run via `./do.py -w`, the skeleton server allows arbitrary dlal operation over the web.
+Not to be confused with the simple HTTP file server, the skeleton server allows arbitrary dlal operation over the web.

 The typical implementation is in `skeleton/dlal/_websocket_server.py`.